Emerse Faé

-Emerse Faé (born 24 January 1984) is a former professional footballer who played as a midfielder.
-Born in France, he represented the Ivory Coast at international level.
+Emerse Faé (born 24 January 1984) is a former professional footballer who played as a midfielder and is currently the manager of the Ivory Coast national football team.
+Born in France, he played for France national teams at youth level and for the Ivory Coast national team at senior international level.
+He is the first manager in history to win a tournament, while being appointed during the tournament.

 Club career

 Youth career

-Born in Nantes, Faé started his youth career with USSA Vertou, before moving to FC Nantes in 1999.
+Born in Nantes, Faé started his youth career with FC Toutes Aides, before moving to Nantes in 1999.

 Nantes

 Faé's senior career started in 2003 with his home town club, Nantes, who were then in Ligue 1.
 He made his European debut on 26 July 2003, in a 3–2 loss in the third round of the UEFA Intertoto Cup.
 In August 2003, he debuted in Ligue 1, in a 0–0 draw against Bordeaux.
 In the Coupe de la Ligue Final 2004, he started for Nantes, which eventually lost on penalties.
 He went on to play over 100 league games for them.
-On 9 May 2007, Nantes was relegated from Ligue 1 and he handed in a transfer request.
+On 9 May 2007, Nantes were relegated from Ligue 1 and he handed in a transfer request.

 Reading

 During the summer 2007 transfer window, Faé was strongly linked with a move to Premier League club Reading, and eventually completed a £2.5m move on 2 August 2007, signing a three-year contract, with the option of a fourth.
 He was given the number 20 shirt.
 He made his Premier League debut for Reading as a makeshift right midfielder in the 3–0 defeat at Bolton Wanderers on 25 August 2007.

 Faé contracted malaria while on Africa Cup of Nations duty, and fell ill in the buildup to Reading's match away to Middlesbrough on 1 March 2008.
 He flew back south for medical treatment and had blood tests on 2 March, which revealed the disease.

 After failing to break into the Reading first team, Faé refused to play for the reserve team against Tottenham Hotspur reserves along with Ibrahima Sonko.
-Both were fined two weeks wages and suspended for two weeks and therefore missed the last two league games of the season, which ended with Reading being relegated.
+Both were fined two weeks wages and suspended for two weeks, therefore missing the last two league games of the season, which ended with Reading being relegated.

 Faé then flew back to France with both Steve Coppell and said that he would never play for Reading again.

-During his time with Reading, he started six games only.
+During his time with Reading, he started in only six games.